graugans/go-ovp8xx/README.md

 # Go client for the ifm OVP8xx series of devices

+⚠️ This is my personal project it is not an official ifm product.
+Please use the official [ifm3d](https://github.com/ifm/ifm3d) project if you need an officially supported version ⚠️

+## Introduction

 A GO module and cli to access the ifm OVP8xx series of devices.

 [![GitHub go.mod Go version of a Go module](https://img.shields.io/github/go-mod/go-version/gomods/athens.svg)](https://github.com/gomods/athens)
 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)